Research area

 - Robust characterization of the atmosphere and its changes over time using high resolution, high quality remote sensing observations, specifically from GNSS radio occultation

-- Advancement and intercomparison of atmospheric data sets from different observations (in situ, satellites) including uncertainty estimates
+- Advancement and intercomparison of atmospheric data sets from different observations (in situ, satellite-based), including uncertainty estimates

 - Evaluating the inter-consistency of atmospheric temperature observations